KJeff01/Cobra/README.md

 chat commands include:
 1. need power/truck/tank/cyborg/vtol.
-2. attackX -- (X being a player number).
-Does not imply Cobra will keep attacking that player at the moment.
-3. oilX -- to specifically attack nearby enemy oil.
-4. AC/AR/AM/AL -- make it switch personalities.
+2. AC/AR/AB/AM/AL -- make it switch personalities.
-5. FFA -- after a team skirmish is won, break alliance and fight it (does not count as win/loss either way).
+3. FFA -- after a team skirmish is won, break alliance and fight it (does not count as win/loss either way).
-6. toggle mg -- disable/enable machinegun use.
+4. toggle mg -- disable/enable machinegun use.
-7. toggle cyborg -- disable/enable cyborg use.
+5. toggle cyborg -- disable/enable cyborg use.
-8. toggle hover -- force Cobra to use hover propulsion for all tanks.
+6. toggle hover -- force Cobra to use hover propulsion for all tanks.
-9. oil level -- Ask what the oil count of the whole map is with a response of low, medium, or high.
+7. oil level -- Ask what the oil count of the whole map is with a response of low, medium, or high.
-10. targetX -- Ask Cobra to focus on enemy player X.
+8. targetX -- Ask Cobra to focus on enemy player X.
-11. stats -- Which player Cobra is currently targeting.
+9. stats -- Which player Cobra is currently targeting.

 Press alt+h to drop a beacon and Cobra units will try making their way over to it if possible.